ramdhanhdy/SchoolSyncV2/docs/implementation-plan/fix-onboarding-loop.md

 - **2025-06-09:** Task 6: User confirmed that the implemented fix in `app/auth/index.tsx` has successfully resolved the onboarding loop issue.
 - **2025-06-09:** Task 7: Code review and refinement completed.
 Debug console logs added for this task were removed from `store/authStore.ts` and `app/auth/index.tsx`.
 - **2025-06-09:** Task 8: Documentation updated.
 Added a new entry to `docs/LESSONS_LEARNED.md` detailing the onboarding loop race condition, its root cause, and the implemented solution.
+- **2025-06-09:** Task 9: All changes related to the fix, logging removal, and documentation updates have been committed to the `fix/onboarding-loop` branch and pushed to the remote repository.

 ## 7. Executor's Feedback or Assistance Requests
 *(To be filled by Executor if issues arise or clarification is needed)*